marinvch/Softuni-react/README.md

 ### `Application Description`

 This app is basic forum type.

 Used tech stack is: [Express,Mongoose,React,React-Material-UI]

 for Demo => http://forum.marinvch.eu

 ### `Application `

-1.This app have login and register pages
-2.This app have public and private part
+Application builded with MERN stack tools

 ### `Application functionality`

-This app have all CRUD operations
+1.This app contains CRUD operation
-1.Create
-2.Edit
-3.Read
-4.Delete
+2.This app contains like and dislike functionality 3.This app contains login & register funcitionality

 ### `Application functionality under developing`

-1.Like & dislike functionality
 2.Add and remove comments
 3.Need to handle some validations

 ### `Developer help`